MRMSTCHS/kubify/README.md

 Version 1 of Kubify is live in and in master branch.

-Let me know if it works nicely on your Apple and Linux CICD things.
+Let me know if it works nicely on your Apple and Linux things.
+I will fix WSL2 support drift for Windows sooooon.